Fiona McMahon PT, DPT (Pronouns: She, Her, Hers)

 Test your Urine

-If you have symptoms of a UTI, get yourself to the doctor, nurse practitioner, physician’s assistant, etc. He or she can see if you really do have an infection.
+If you have symptoms of a UTI, get yourself to the doctor, nurse practitioner, physician’s assistant, etc. They can see if you really do have an infection.
 The importance of this is two-fold.
 To nab an infection before it gets worse or goes to your kidneys, and to make sure you actually have an infection, not pelvic floor dysfunction.
 Making sure you get your urine tested also ensures you won’t have to take unnecessary antibiotics which can negatively affect yeast and gastrointestinal symptoms.

 If you have symptoms and no infection or trouble emptying your bladder, come to physical therapy!